 The FCC created the Low Power Television service (LPTV) in 1982 to provide opportunities for locally oriented television service in small communities.
 Such communities may be in rural areas or individual communities within larger urban areas.
 The service offers programming tailored to the interests of viewers in such small localized areas, and it does so in a less expensive and more flexible way than traditional full-power television stations.

 Over the years, LPTV has created opportunities for new entry into the television broadcasting business, provided a means of local self-expression, and permitted fuller use of the broadcast spectrum.
 The service includes LPTV stations that operate in a similar fashion as full-power television stations, only with less power.
 It also includes television "translator" stations that serve to rebroadcast the signals of full-power stations in areas where the full-power station signals cannot be received due to distance or intervening terrain barriers.

-LPTV Digital Transition
+LPTV/Translator Digital Transition

 LPTV Station Operation

-On the technical side, LPTV stations transmit on one of the standard VHF (2-13) or UHF (14-51) television channels.
-The distance at which a station can be viewed depends on a variety of factors - antenna height, transmitter power, transmitting antenna and the nature of the environment (rural or urban, hilly or flat).
+On the technical side, LPTV stations transmit on one of the standard television channels -- VHF (channels 2 through 13) or UHF (channels 14 through 51).
+The distance at which a station can be viewed depends on a variety of factors, including the transmitting antenna, its height, transmitter power, and the local terrain (rural or urban, hilly or flat).

-Owning an LPTV Station
+Owning an LPTV/Translator Station

-Applying For an LPTV Station
+Applying for an LPTV Station

 Interference Requirements for LPTV Stations